 Why differences occur in

 Darwin’s question, and Darwin did a lot of his research on Orchids.
 Here we have two species, one that is widespread and successful and one that is rare and localised.
 Good sex leads to a healthy population and the Bee Orchid has evolved and prospered on that premise.It is assumed that both closely related species evolved their display to attract mates.
 The ‘Fly’ has little resemblance to a living fly but it secretes a scent that appeals to male wasps.
 These are essential in the life cycle of this species.The Bee Orchid went one step further and, by lengthening its pollinia, it has brought pollen directly to the stigma of the same flower.
-No pollen carrier is required.
-Bingo!
-Instantly, a successful plan for a widespread species!
+No pollen carrier is essential.
+Instantly, a successful plan for a widespread species…

-LEFTThese newly opened flowers show the development of male part of this unique fertilisation regime.
+LEFTThese newly opened flowers show the development of the male part of this unique fertilisation regime.
 The pollinia are still attached to the site where they develop.
 Whereas, in the illustration above the pollinia are ‘swinging free’ in front of the stigma making contact and fertilisation inevitable.NB.
 Please remember to enlarge these images!The significant evolutionary benefit is that the Bee Orchids need no other partner whereas the Fly Orchids survival depends on visiting insects (solitary wasps) and other nearby plants to complete the fertilisation.This is the simple explanation for the commonness and widespread occurrence of the Bee Orchid as compared to the Fly OrchidRIGHTClose up of Anther, pollinia and Stigma as viewed from the front.
 This flower is still waiting for its pollinia to descend.

 RIGHTThis is the chlorantha variety of the Bee Orchid growing outside a Church in Co.
 Kildare.
 The normal ‘cyan’ colouration is absent as the anthocyanins which colour flowers purple are missing.
 Hence this plant has white sepals and yellow elsewhere.
 Such variations mean that sometimes, at least, real fertilisation between separate plants has occurred.